Ragi Thekua Recipe – Traditional Bihari Cookie with a Healthy Twist

 The addition of ragi flour gives a slightly nutty and earthy flavor that pairs well with the sweetness of jaggery, giving the Thekua a unique and satisfying taste.
 It also gives the Thekua a denser, more rustic texture.

 Jaggery adds a deep, caramel-like sweetness that enhances the flavor of ragi.
-It also binds the ingredients together, brings out the nice chewiness to the Thekua.
+It also binds the ingredients together, and brings out the nice chewiness to the Thekua.

 Fennel Seeds: Fennel seeds act as a natural flavor enhancer.
 Fennel seeds add a light, aromatic flavor that complements the nuttiness of ragi and the sweetness of jaggery, giving the Thekua a touch of traditional Indian flavor.